Hallux Rigidus and Hallux Limitus are terms that refer to different stages of the same foot problem.

 o An elevated first metatarsal causes the big toe to excessively flex (push downward) with every step we take.
 When the big toe is in a flexed position and strikes the ground, it is jammed back into the big toe joint cartilage with excessive force, or retrograde pressure.
 Over time, this results in a thinning and wearing down of the joint cartilage.
 As this continues, the individual begins to experience the symptoms of Hallux Limitus.

 o An abnormally long first metatarsal increases stress on the big toe joint each time the big toe ""pushes"" us forward.
 This stress is further increased if the shoe is too short or the heel is too high, as this forces the big toe back into the joint cartilage with excessive force.
 The joint cartilage becomes pinched between the big toe and the metatarsal, causing premature wearing and deterioration of the cartilage.
 This results in the uncomfortable symptoms of Hallux Limitus.
 (In most instances you can determine if your first metatarsal is too long by the fact that the big toe appears too long, in relation to your other toes).
-This also applies if the 2nd metatarsal is very short creating an abnormal parabola thereby increasing stress on the 1st metatarsal joint.

 Self-Treatment or Prevention: The old adage, ""An ounce of prevention is worth a pound of cure,"" is most apropos when trying to prevent the devastating effects of Hallux Limitus and Rigidus.
 If this disease is not prevented or treated in its earliest stages, it may produce such debilitating pain and deformities that surgery will be required to allow the foot to function normally again.